 Have you had a good mentor in your life?
 Are you in a season where you need to find a mentor to help give you direction?
 Could you be a good mentor for someone else?

-Mentoring makes such a difference in the lives of others, that the United States designated the entire month of January as National Mentoring Month.
+Mentoring makes such a difference in the lives of others.

 Here are some benefits a good mentor provides: